 Less than a mile away, cars were making an about-face as orange cones blocked flooded streets to prevent any temptation to test the water.

 Companies like Public Service Enterprise Group have reminded people that downed power lines can potentially be hidden in standing water.
-First responders are urging drivers to choose another path to protect themselves and others.MORE NEWS: Hunting Park Shooting Leaves 1 Dead, Philadelphia Police Say
+First responders are urging drivers to choose another path to protect themselves and others.MORE NEWS: GUIDE: Where To Watch Fourth Of July Fireworks In Philadelphia Region

 “Don’t do it, don’t do it,” Lynn Moore said.
 “My girlfriend lost her car that way, so I’m very careful.”